Univ.-Prof. Dr. Ulrich Strasser

 Profession and education

-Professor for Human-Environment System Research at the Institute of Geography (University of Innsbruck).
+Professor for Human-Environment System Research at the Department of Geography (University of Innsbruck).
 Chief Scientific Officer of alpS – Centre for Climate Change Adaptation (Innsbruck, -2017).
 Member Scientific Steering Group INARCH.
 Vice coordinator of the LTSER platform ‚Tyrolean Alps’.
 Coordination of the third-party funded projects KarstNPB, MUSICALS A, CC-Snow II, STELLA, MUSICALS II, HydroGeM3.
 Cooperation in the third-party funded projects SNOWPAT.at, hiSNOW, BIAS II, CRYOMON-SciPro and PROSNOW.
 Coordination of the ‚Rofental’ research catchment and respective LTSER activities; Member of several committees.

 Professor for Physical Geography at the Institute for Geography and Regional Science (University of Graz).
 Member of the University Senat, Research Dean of the Faculty, Member of the Faculty board, Vice director of the Institute (-2011), Member of the Wegener Center board, Speaker of the Professor curia of the Faculty board.
 Coordination of the third-party funded projects KarstNPB, CC-Snow, and MUSICALS; cooperation in the third-party funded projects SnowNPB, AlpinRiskGP, GlacierMEMO, FreyEx, IP3, ICT-Ensure and Alp-Water-Scarce; coordination of the snow hydrological investigations in the Berchtesgaden National Park and the ‘Integrative Cooperation Platform John’s Creek Valley’ activities.
 Member in the Committees: Berufungskommissionen (LehrerInnenbildung und Schulforschung, Hydrogeologie, Humangeographie, Physische Geograpie, Nachhaltigkeitsmanagement, Ingenieurgeodäsie und Messsysteme); Habilitationskommissionen (Geographie), Curricula-Kommissionen (Geographie, USW, Doktorat URBI); Arbeitsgruppen (NAWI/ESES, Vergleichbarkeit von Forschungsleistungen, Runder Tisch Forschung); Doctoral School Geography.